 The engine of the small boat roared and it finally departed.
 The Tigris River is famous for its importance in the world history and its length; you might think I got sick by a lengthy voyage.
 However, the grand old river at Faysh Khabur was just like any other normal river.
 This is why some Kurdish soldiers illegally cross the border so easily.
 In one minute or so, I reached to Syrian Kurdistan, also known as Rojava.
 The facility of border control was still under construction while the operation was conducted in another building next to a new one.
 On the hill, which those who visit Rojava would see the first, was decorated with a slogan which praises YPG and YPJ.
 And I will later know it is just a beginning of admiration for YPG, YPJ and Abdullah Ocalan by the Kurds in Rojava.
 First trip in Rojava was from Semalka, a border town with Iraqi Kurdistan, to Amude, where the media centre in Cizre Canton is located.
 This road trip was free of charge for journalists and I saw hundreds of signs and plates on the street which show the portraits of YPG and YPJ martyrs, soldiers and of course, Abdullah Ocalan.
 A political party called PYD is a Syrian branch of PKK (Kurdistan Worker’s Party); as YPG and YPJ are the military sections of the PYD, they also admire Abdullah Ocalan, the founder of PKK.

 Just five-minute walking from the ruin of ISIS religious police station, there used to be a bakery factory which was mistakenly bombed and destroyed by the Russian air strikes with dozens killed.
 One wall was completely collapsed and the building formed distorted triangle.
 Ahmad, one of the locals, explained that the factory had nothing to do with ISIS but the coalition air strike bombed it and killed more than ten employees working there.
 “Even now, there is a body under the debris,” he added.
-They showed us a part of a dead body from a relatively small hole and Ahmad said, “since the liberation of this city just one month ago, the Rojava government has not yet given us helps.
+They showed us a part of a dead body from a small hole and Ahmad said, “since the liberation of this city just one month ago, the Rojava government has not yet given us helps.
 We have no means to take this body out only with manpower.
-Shaddadi needs support, support from the world.”
+Shaddadi needs support; support from the world.”
 The faces of the locals were covered with grief and despair.

 There were some houses in front of the factory.
 Ismail, a YPG colonel attending us, told me that these houses were supposed to be homes of civilians from the Central Asia like Chechnya, but ISIS expelled them and formed one of these houses to home-made bomb factory to hide from the coalition air strikes.
 We passed through the gate of the former ISIS home-made bomb factory, which exactly looked like a normal civilian’s home.
-“See,” the colonel said and I looked back.
+“See,” colonel Ismail said and I looked back.
 “That’s a booby trap.
-Don’t you ever touch it, it does still work as an explosive device,” he warned us.
+Don’t you ever touch it, it still works as an explosive device,” he warned us.
 A black plastic bag coiled around with gummed tapes was put against the gate with a prop taken off from the door.
 It was designed to explode when some poor guy open the door without notice, but fortunately, someone who entered here first seems wise enough to check the traps before.
-Even though the appearance of the house was totally normal, the scene inside the house was far from normal.
+Even though the appearance of the house was totally normal, the scene inside the house was far from the bosom of innocent family.
 The room was filled with gasoline cans, other blue canisters with label reading “flammable liquid”, flashing paper, small steel pellets, bags of sawdust, and so on.
 On a shelf, there were loads of various chemicals in bottles.
-The colonel explained me that terrorists made TNT explosives in this house.
+Colonel Ismail explained me that terrorists made TNT explosives in this house.
 However, judging from the variety and amount of chemicals and other explosives or flammable materials at the site, it is natural to assume that the terrorists produced various bombs.
 “Hey, maybe you shouldn’t smoke here,” I said to an interpreter who lit a cigarette in the middle of house.
 “Yallah, let’s get out of here.”
 Sometimes, nicotine is more important than life for smokers.
 We left the underground bomb factory while smoking.

 In this connection, none of us knew how to go to the prison at first.
 Therefore, we recruited a local guide then.
 Ibrahim, a guide, was an Arab and said he cooperated with YPG with full support.
-“There are many Arab citizens who cooperate with or even join us,” a YPG colonel said.
+“There are many Arab citizens who cooperate with us or even join us,” a YPG colonel said.
 It is a fact that quite a few Arabs support YPG because they suffered from ISIS rules.
 “It’s not about blood, it’s about freedom and dignity,” Ibrahim smiled.
 After he left, we drove for a while and arrived at the next site.
-However, during walking around the ruin of a welding factory surrounded by a possible mine field, Ismail came to me and said, “ISIS has launched an attack against YPG near here.
+However, during walking around the ruin of a welding factory surrounded by a possible mine field, Ismail came to me and said, “ISIS has launched a mortal attack against YPG near here.
 We must leave.”
-Indeed, I had heard some gunshots while walking.
+Indeed, I had heard some gunshots and explosions while walking.
 Looking at many marks of ISIS on streets’ wall out of the corner of my eyes, we left Shaddadi.
 Even after I had done with the day at a hotel in Qamishlo, the scene of full destruction and the faces of locals in Shaddadi never went out of my head.

 In the following morning, I left for Kobane, which is probably the most famous town of Rojava because of the worldwide-reported siege by ISIS in the late 2014.
 During five-hour drive from Qamishlo, I found many interesting factors in the highway.
 Alongside the highway, I sometimes found burnt cars broken to pieces.
 “Daesh,” the driver said.
 “These are car bombs set by ISIS.”
 During the road trip on this day, we found around ten of them.
 In addition, the highway was studded with Turkish border military observatories; no, they were not border police stations but observatory posts of Turkish army and this is how Turkey blocks refugees from Syria.
 Outrageously, there were even several tanks although the situation along the border between Syria and Turkey is now stable.
 It was maybe because Turkey wants to exhibit its military equipment for PKK, who illegally cross the border on a daily basis.
 However, being in Kurdistan, both Rojava and Bashur, I learnt that Kurds would never lose their nerves; instead, they would proudly fly Kurdish flags and shout, “biji Kurd u Kurdistan!”